Ritusani/Ford-GoBike-Analysis/README.md

 I applied group by on the combination of start station name and end station name and counted the index, since thats the only unique value I had, Thus this gave me number of rides for each route.

-3. An idea on increasing subscriptions:
+_**3. An idea on increasing subscriptions:**_

 This data is almost close to get a closer look on the customers which are the main drivers of the revenue.
 Understanding users is the best and the most important thing when it comes to data analysis of something which involves demands of users and revenue of the company is directly proportional to that demand.
 The revenue model for Ford bike share is based on their subcription model, main revenue comes from subscriptions.
 Thus finding ways to increase the number of subcriptions will directly increase the revenue.

 If I am given the user id of each user, I will be able to look at each user closely.
-Secondly, if I am also
+Secondly, if I get more details about the user type like right now I have 2 categories only - customer and subcriber.
+If I have more details like the customer has taken a 24 hour pass or 3 day pass or a single ride.
+Also, if the subscriber is a monthly or an yearly subscriber.
+Thus for example - if i find a user who has been taking a lot of 24 hour passes or 3 day passes frequently, I can suggest to put that customer to a monthly subscription by doing targeted marketing and promotional offers.
+Also frequent monthly subscribers can be targeted for yearly subscription.

 # Some additional Take aways: